pencil-code/pencil-code/doc/paper/paper.md

 ---
 title: 'The Pencil Code, a modular MPI code for partial differential equations and particles: multipurpose and multiuser-maintained'

-#MR: Why not mentioning particles in the title?
-#AB: done
 tags:
  - Fortran90
  - fluid dynamics